madpiano/2019-432/slides/class02/README.md

 ## Visualization of the Day

 From [The New York Times, 2012-05-05](https://archive.nytimes.com/www.nytimes.com/interactive/2012/05/05/sports/baseball/mariano-rivera-and-his-peers.html?ref=baseball) by Shan Carter, Tom Giratikanon, Ritchie S. King and Kevin Quealy.
+Quoting the [good folks at Revolution Analytics](https://blog.revolutionanalytics.com/2012/05/mariano-rivera-nyt.html), this infographic began its life as a hand-drawn sketch, that begat a line-chart created using R (based on data scraped from the Web).
+The R chart was was then cleaned up and annotated using Adobe Illustrator for publication.
+One interesting detail of the process: the source R graph is deliberately created using garish colours (purples, greens, etc.) to make the color-selection process easier in Illustrator.

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class02/figures/mo01.PNG)

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class02/figures/mo02.PNG)

+This was all built after Mr. Rivera, at age 42, suffered a serious injury.
+But in 2013, he came back to make the All-Star Game again, and add to his record before retiring.
+His final statistics included:

+- 652 Saves (not counting 42 more in the playoffs)
+- 2.21 ERA (not counting a 0.70 ERA in the playoffs)
+- 1.000 Walks and hits per allowed per inning (0.759 in the playoffs)
+- 1,115 Games (plus 96 more playoff games)
+- 0.50 HR allowed per nine innings (0.1 in the playoffs)

 ## Next Time